telerik/winforms-docs/gridview/exporting-data/spread-export.md

 ## Properties

-__ExportFormat__: Defines the format the grid will be exported to.
+* __ExportFormat__: Defines the format the grid will be exported to.
 The available values are __Xslx, Pdf, Csv, Txt__.
 The default value of the property is __Xslx__, hence if not other specified, the exporter will export to __Xslx__.

-__ExportVisualSettings__: Allows you to export the visual settings (themes) to the exported file.
+* __ExportVisualSettings:__ Allows you to export the visual settings (themes) to the exported file.
 RadGridView will also export all formatting to the Excel file.
 The column width and row height will also be matched in the exported file.

-__ExportHierarchy__: Defines whether the exporter will export hierarchical data or not.
+* __ExportHierarchy:__ Defines whether the exporter will export hierarchical data or not.

-__ChildViewExportMode__: Defines which child view of a hierarchy row to be exported.
+* __ChildViewExportMode:__ Defines which child view of a hierarchy row to be exported.
 Available modes are:

-* *ExportFirstView*: The exporter exports the first view.
+    - *ExportFirstView*: The exporter exports the first view.

-* *ExportCurrentlyActiveView*: The exporter exports the view that is active in the grid.
+    - *ExportCurrentlyActiveView*: The exporter exports the view that is active in the grid.

-* *SelectViewToExport*: In this mode the __ChildViewExporing__ event is fired.
+    - *SelectViewToExport*: In this mode the __ChildViewExporing__ event is fired.
 The event allows to choose the view to export in row by row basis.

-__HiddenColumnOption__: Defines whether hidden columns will be exported.
+* __HiddenColumnOption:__ Defines whether hidden columns will be exported.
 Available options are:

-* *ExportAlways*: The exporter will export hidden columns as well.
+    - *ExportAlways*: The exporter will export hidden columns as well.

-* *DoNotExport*: The exporter will not export hidden columns.
+    - *DoNotExport*: The exporter will not export hidden columns.

-* *ExportAsHidden*: The exporter will export hidden columns as hidden in excel*.
+    - *ExportAsHidden*: The exporter will export hidden columns as hidden in excel*.

-__HiddenRowOption__: Defines whether hidden rows will be exported.
+* __HiddenRowOption:__ Defines whether hidden rows will be exported.
 Available options are:

-* *ExportAlways*: The exporter will export hidden rows as well.
+    - *ExportAlways*: The exporter will export hidden rows as well.

-* *DoNotExport*: The exporter will not export hidden rows.
+    - *DoNotExport*: The exporter will not export hidden rows.

-* *ExportAsHidden*: The exporter will export hidden rows as hidden in excel*.
+    - *ExportAsHidden*: The exporter will export hidden rows as hidden in excel*.

     >note MS Excel does not support other ways of hiding a column/row different from setting its width to zero.
 To avoid including hidden columns or rows in the exported excel file you could set __HiddenColumnOption__ or __HiddenRowOption__ property to *DoNotExport* :
     >

-__PagingExportOption__: Defines which pages to be exported, when paging is used in RadGridView.
+* __PagingExportOption:__ Defines which pages to be exported, when paging is used in RadGridView.

-* *CurrentPageOnly*: The exporter will export only the data on the current page.
+    - *CurrentPageOnly*: The exporter will export only the data on the current page.

-* *AllPAges*: The exporter will export the data from all pages.
+    - *AllPAges*: The exporter will export the data from all pages.

-__SummariesExportOption__: Allows to specify how to export summary items.
+* __SummariesExportOption:__ Allows to specify how to export summary items.
 There are fourth option to chose:

-* *ExportAll (default)*: The exporter will export all summary rows.
+    - *ExportAll (default)*: The exporter will export all summary rows.
 This is the default setting.

-* *ExportOnlyTop*: The exporter will export only the top summary rows.
+    - *ExportOnlyTop*: The exporter will export only the top summary rows.

-* *ExportOnlyBottom*: The exporter will export only the bottom summary rows.
+    - *ExportOnlyBottom*: The exporter will export only the bottom summary rows.

-* *DoNotExport*: The exporter will not export any summary rows.
+    - *DoNotExport*: The exporter will not export any summary rows.

-__RadGridViewToExport__: This property is used to set the instance of RadGridView to export.
+* __RadGridViewToExport:__ This property is used to set the instance of RadGridView to export.

-__SheetMaxRows__: Тhe exporter splits the data on separate sheets if the number of rows is greater than the Excel maximum.
+*__SheetMaxRows:__ Тhe exporter splits the data on separate sheets if the number of rows is greater than the Excel maximum.
 You can control the maximum number of rows through this SheetMaxRows property.
 Available options are:

-* *1048576*: Max rows for Excel 2007 and above
+    - *1048576*: Max rows for Excel 2007 and above

-* *65536 (default)*: Max rows for previous versions of Excel.
+    - *65536 (default)*: Max rows for previous versions of Excel.
 This is the default setting.

-__SheetName__: Defines the sheet name of the sheet to export to.
+* __SheetName:__ Defines the sheet name of the sheet to export to.
 If your data is large enough to be split on more than one sheets, then the export method adds index to the names of the next sheets.

-__FileExportMode__: This property determines whether the data will be exported into an existing or a new file.
+* __FileExportMode:__ This property determines whether the data will be exported into an existing or a new file.
 If new is chosen and such exists it will be overridden.
 Available options are:

-* *NewSheetInExistingFile*: This option will create a new sheet in an already existing file.
+    - *NewSheetInExistingFile*: This option will create a new sheet in an already existing file.

-* *CreateOrOverrideFile*: Creates new or overrides an existing file.
+    - *CreateOrOverrideFile*: Creates new or overrides an existing file.

 * __ExportViewDefinition:__  Gets or sets a value indicating whether to export the [view definition.]({%slug winforms/gridview/view-definitions/overview%})